Gamelan Ensemble

 Due to the high demands placed on our students in terms of reading and writing, we tend to look for applicants who can demonstrate a very strong command of the English language.

 • IELTS: We will accept the IELTS in lieu of the TOEFL.
-For the IELTS we prefer to see students with IELTS scores of 7.0 or higher.
+We prefer to see students with IELTS scores of 7.0 or higher.

 Standardized Tests